JHU-PL-Lab/www-pl/ocaml/code/lecture.md

    - e.g. Java package, Python module, C directory, etc
    - needed for all but very small programs: imagine a file system without directories/folders as analogy to a PL without modules - YUCK!

-Some principles of modules:
+Some general principles of modules across language designs:
   -  Modules have names they can be referenced by.
-  -  A module contains code declarations: functions, classes,  types, etc.
+  -  A module is a container of code: functions, classes,  types, etc.
-  - They often are file-based: one module per file, module name is file name
+  - Modules can be file-based: one module per file, module name is file name
-  -  The module has a way to
+  -  The module needs a way to
-      * import things (e.g. other modules) from the outside and
+      * import things (e.g. other modules) from the outside;
       * export some (or all) things it has declared for outsiders to use;
-      * it may **hide** some things for internal use only -- hiding is a key feature, don't overwhelm users
+      * it may **hide** some things for internal use only
+         - allows module users to operate at a higher level of abstraction
+         - avoids users mucking with internals and messing things up
       * Separate name spaces, so e.g. the Window's reset() won't clash with a File's reset(): use `Window.reset()` and `File.reset()`
       * Nested name spaces for ever larger software: `Window.Init.reset()`
       * Often modules can be compiled separately (for compiled languages)

-Most modern languages have a module system solving most of these problems.

 ### Modules in OCaml

 * We already saw OCaml modules in action
-* Example: `List.map`, this is an invocation of the map function in the built-in `List` module.
+    - Example: `List.map` is an invocation of the map function in the built-in `List` module.
 * Now, lets study how we can build and use our own OCaml modules
-* We focus here on building modules via files, but there are other methods we skip
+* (We focus here on building modules via files, but there are other methods in OCaml which we skip)

 #### Making a module

-* Assignment 1 requires you to fill out a file `assignment.ml`
+* Assignment 1/2 require you to fill out a file `assignment.ml`
 * This is in fact creating a *module* `Assignment` (notice the first letter (only) is capped)
 * `dune utop` will load your module in the top loop
 * You then need to write `Assignment.factorial 5;;` etc to access the functions in the module's namespace